Time-Sensitive Information for Dealers

 - Issued to a retail purchaser

-- MUST be displayed and properly secured in rear plate holder
+- MUST be displayed and properly secured in the rear and front plate holders

-- MUST keep Buyer’s Tag Receipt in vehicle until registered
+- MUST keep Buyer’s Plate Receipt in vehicle until registered

-- If tag is stolen or lost, replacement is reprinted with original expiration date
+- If the plate is stolen or lost, a replacement is provided using the original sale date

 - CAN display signs and carry load on vehicle

-The law requires you to collect a $5.00 fee from each buyer that is issued a buyer's eTAG.
-This fee will be paid to the county at the time the title and registration is filed just like the TT&L. The buyer tag is the only tag for which this fee is charged.
-This fee also applies to out of state transactions.
+The law requires you to collect a $10.00 fee from each buyer that is issued a general issue plate.
+This fee will be paid to the county at the time the title and registration is filed just like the TT&L

-Buyer tags are good for 60 days.
-Only one tag is allowed for one VIN/Buyer.
+Only one set of plates is allowed for one VIN/Buyer.

 If the webDEALER System is unavailable at the time of a retail sale, you must assign the appropriate plate type and provide a buyer's internet-down receipt.
 You will enter sales information into the database once the webDEALER System is available again.
 This must be no later than the close of the next business day that you have access to the Internet.